Why Bad UX Is a Nightmare For Online Businesses

 8. Healthcare.gov Launch (2013)

-What this signifies: Launching a website without thorough testing and optimization can result in a poor user experience and negative public perception.
+What this signifies: Launching a website without thorough testing and optimization can result in a poor user experience as well as negative public perception.

 9. Apple’s iOS 6 Maps (2012)